datacarpentry/astronomy-python/_episodes/04-select.md

 derived from data downloaded from the Gaia Database.
 To make sure we can repeat our analysis at a later date we should save both lists to a file.
-There are several ways we could do that, but since we are already storing data in an HDF file, let's do the same with these variables.
+There are several ways we could do that, but since we are already storing data in an HDF5 file, we will do the same with these variables.

-To save them to an HDF file we first need to put them in a Pandas object.
+To save them to an HDF5 file we first need to put them in a Pandas object.
 We have seen how to create a `Series` from a column in a `DataFrame`.
 Now we will build a `Series` from scratch.
-We don't need the full `DataFrame` format with multiple rows and columns because we are only storing two strings (`sky_point_list` and `pm_point_list`).
+We do not need the full `DataFrame` format with multiple rows and columns because we are only storing two strings (`sky_point_list` and `pm_point_list`).
 We can store each string as a row in the `Series` and save it.
-One aspect that is nice about series is that we can label each row.
+One aspect that is nice about `Series` is that we can label each row.
 To do this we need an object that can define both the name of each row and the data to go in that row.
 We can use a Python `Dictionary` for this, defining the row names with the dictionary keys and the row data with